iwascoding/cocoahub/ReadMe.md

 Cocoahub is a simple web server written in Objective-C that serves two purposes:

 * Relay HTTP requests received on your Mac server to standalone HTTP requests handlers (or more commonly called CGIs) written in Objective-C
-* Automatically build and install HTTP requests handlers on your Mac server when a change notification from GitHub is received.
+* Automatically build and install HTTP requests handlers on your Mac server when a change notification/service hook from GitHub is received.

 # Motivation